Bivha Open School

 Q1.
 Is NCTE approval compulsory for a B.Ed college?

-πŸ‘‰ Yes, it is legally mandatory to obtain NCTE recognition to start and run a B.Ed college in India.
+πŸ‘‰ Yes, it is legally mandatory to obtain NCTE recognition to start and run a affiliated B.Ed college in India.

 Q2.
 How long does it take to open a B.Ed college?